gzzo/guido.nyc/src/pages/about/index.md

 title: About
 ---

-# About me

 Hi!
-I'm Guido Rainuzzo, a software engineer
+I'm Guido Rainuzzo, a software engineer in NYC.

 ### Contact
 You can email me on any address at this domain.